-In fact, chili peppers are so healthful that in a 2015 study of nearly half a million people, researchers reported that those who ate spicy foods more than once a week — generally in the form of chili peppers — had a reduced risk of mortality over those who ate them fewer than once a week.
+In fact, chile peppers are so healthful that in a 2015 study of nearly half a million people, researchers reported that those who ate spicy foods more than once a week — generally in the form of chile peppers — had a reduced risk of mortality over those who ate them fewer than once a week.

 If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out Joint Complex 4000.